-Lisbon, capital of Portugal, is a vibrant, historic city with beaches on its doorstep, ideal for a family holiday.
-Freya and family visit regularly, here’s their round up of what to see in Lisbon with children, plus things to do in Cascais and Sintra, two great day trips from Lisbon.
+The capital of Portugal is a vibrant, historic city with beaches on its doorstep.
+Freya and family visit regularly: here’s their round up of the best of Lisbon for children, favourite Lisbon beaches, plus things to do in Cascais and Sintra, two great day trips from Lisbon.

 - Powder-soft sandy beaches